 His insides are designed to be ready for solid food once his outside has developed enough for him to eat it on his own.
 If he can’t pick up food, get it in his mouth, and chew it without choking, then he’s just not ready for solids, and his tummy probably isn’t ready.

-The authors also describe a simple way to go about starting solids by letting your baby decide when they are ready (p179) this is sometimes known as baby led weaning;
+The authors of The Womanly Art of Breastfeeding also describe a simple way to go about starting solids by letting your baby decide when they are ready (p179) this is sometimes known as baby led weaning;

 As your baby learns to sit (around the middle of the first year), give him a place at the family table or some other regular access to solid food.
 At the right moment, he’ll reach for food (probably off your own plate), chew it, swallow it, and reach for more.
 That’s when solids start.
 (The World Health Organization and many other big organisations having studied the research, agree.
 They could just have asked the babies!).
 This is not something you have to do for him, it doesn’t require any special baby foods at all, and starting before six months (unless your baby does it herself) has minuses without pluses.
 It’s also fine if your baby doesn’t want solids for a good while yet.